Facebook launches searchable archive of U.S. political ads

-SAN FRANCISCO, May 24 (Reuters) - Facebook Inc on Thursday launched an archive of U.S. political ads that appear on the world’s largest social network, showing who paid for them and other details, after an outcry over Russians’ alleged purchase of such ads during the 2016 elections.
+SAN FRANCISCO (Reuters) - Facebook Inc (FB.O) on Thursday launched an archive of U.S. political ads that appear on the world’s largest social network, showing who paid for them and other details, after an outcry over Russians’ alleged purchase of such ads during the 2016 elections.

 The archive tool will be rolled out to other countries in coming months, it added.